bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone11.md

 [+] Add error sound when reloading without ammo to reload [+] Level with cover and grenades
     [+] Level layout
-    [ ] Add Tutorials
+    [X] Add Tutorials
-[ ] FIX: Scroll with only one slot should ALWAYS select the only equipped slot, no matter which empty slot is carried.
+[+] FIX: Scroll with only one slot should ALWAYS select the only equipped slot, no matter which empty slot is carried.

 UNPLANNED BUGFIXES
 [~] FIX: melee enemy attack when out of range, if suppressed